Nasopharyngeal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Nasopharyngeal Cancer

 - Drinking large amounts of alcohol.

-These and other symptoms may be caused by nasopharyngeal cancer.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by nasopharyngeal cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - A lump in the nose or neck.